HomeGuidesReferenceLearn

 Learn how to use statically typed links and routes in Expo Router.

-Available from Expo SDK 49 and Expo Router v2.
+Available when using TypeScript in your project.
 Expo Router supports standard TypeScript out of the box.
 See the TypeScript guide for more information on how to set it up.

 Expo Router supports generating TypeScript types automatically with Expo CLI.
 This enables <Link>, and the hooks API to be statically typed.
 This feature is currently in beta and is not enabled by default.